 Head to the bathroom as soon as you walk through the gate.
-Many times we’ve been far out by the moose exhibit and I’ll hear the dreaded phrase “I HAVE TO GO POTTY!”
+Many times we’ve been far out by barnyard and I’ll hear the dreaded phrase “I HAVE TO GO POTTY!”
 Rushing back to the nearest bathroom can be avoided most times if we try to go first thing.

 3) Bring a Small Diaper Bag or Umbrella Stroller

-I love having memberships to key places like Potter Park Zoo because it frees up time and lets us go for shorter visits more ofter.
+I love having memberships to key places like Potter Park Zoo because it frees up time and lets us go for shorter visits more often.

 Potter Park Zoo members get perks at over 100 other zoos and aquariums around the country, including FREE admission to John Ball Zoo in Grand Rapids and half-off admission to the Detroit Zoo.

 If you visit several zoos in a year with your family, the membership pays for itself!